Self-Publishing on Amazon: Pros and Cons

 Tracking Sales & Quick Earnings

 And the great thing is, self-publishing Amazon royalties are paid every month through direct deposit, wire transfer, or check.
 This happens about 60 days after the end of the month in which the sale took place.
-Compared to the usual 6-months waiting period of traditional publishing, this is a great deal.
+Compared to the usual 6–month waiting period of traditional publishing, this is a great deal.

 Reaching a Wide Audience

-Pre-ordering Option
+Preordering Option

 Print-on-Demand Service